Skip to main content

 What is the Jaccard coefficient?

-The Jaccard coefficient is a similarity measure for binary attributes.
-It compares two records by computing the ratio of mismatches to the sum of mismatches and matches where both records have a value of 1.
+The Jaccard similarity coefficient is a similarity measure for binary attributes.
+It compares two records by computing the ratio of matches where both records have a value of 1 to the number of attributes where at least one record has a value of 1.

 The formula is: